City Guide for: Swat Valley, Pakistan

 Marghazar White Palace

-Escape to the serene beauty of Marghazar and visit the White Palace, a former summer residence of the Wali (ruler) of Swat.
-Nestled amidst lush green hills, the palace offers stunning views of the valley.
-Explore the palace grounds, admire the architecture, and enjoy the peaceful atmosphere.
-It's a perfect spot for a relaxing day trip and a glimpse into Swat's royal past.
+Escape to the serene beauty of Marghazar and visit the White Palace, a former summer residence of the Wali of Swat.
+Nestled amidst lush greenery, the palace offers stunning views of the valley.
+Enjoy the peaceful atmosphere and explore the surrounding gardens.
+It's a perfect retreat for those seeking tranquility and a glimpse into Swat's royal past.

 Travel Time